Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: Abstract

 \section{Abstract}

-Tabular data is hard to acquire and is subject to missing values.
-This paper proposes a novel approach to generate and impute mixed-type (continuous and categorical) tabular data using score-based diffusion and conditional flow matching.
-Contrary to previous work that relies on neural networks as function approximators, we instead utilize XGBoost, a popular Gradient-Boosted Tree (GBT) method.
-In addition to being elegant, we empirically show on various datasets that our method i) generates highly realistic synthetic data when the training dataset is either clean or tainted by missing data and ii) generates diverse plausible data imputations.
-Our method often outperforms deep-learning generation methods and can trained in parallel using CPUs without the need for a GPU.
-To make it easily accessible, we release our code through a Python library on PyPI and an R package on CRAN.
+{Tabular data is hard to acquire and is subject to missing values.
+This paper introduces a novel approach for generating and imputing mixed-type (continuous and categorical) tabular data utilizing score-based diffusion and conditional flow matching.
+In contrast to prior methods that rely on neural networks to learn the score function or the vector field, we adopt XGBoost, a widely used Gradient-Boosted Tree (GBT) technique.
+To test our method, we build one of the most extensive benchmarks for tabular data generation and imputation, containing 27 diverse datasets and 9 metrics.
+Through empirical evaluation across the benchmark, we demonstrate that our approach outperforms deep-learning generation methods in data generation tasks and remains competitive in data imputation.
+Notably, it can be trained in parallel using CPUs without requiring a GPU.
+Our Python and R code is available at \url{https://github.com/SamsungSAILMontreal/ForestDiffusion}}.

-\section{Introduction}
+\section{INTRODUCTION}

-Tabular datasets are ubiquitous in economics, medical, and social sciences.
-Two intricately linked fundamental problems of this type of data are 1) small data, and 2) missing values \citep{little1989analysis, bennett2001can}.
-To make the problem worse, different participants can have missing data for different variables, which means that training a model only on complete cases will result in a massive reduction in the number of participants (of a potentially already small dataset) \citep{muzellec2020missing}, thereby reducing statistical power and leading to significant bias \citep{donner1982relative, janssen2010missing}.
+{Tabular datasets are omnipresent across various fields like economics, medicine, and social sciences.
+Two interconnected fundamental challenges with this type of data are small training datasets and missing values\citep{little1989analysis, bennett2001can}.
+To make the problems worse, different participants may have missing data for different variables.
+Consequently, training a model solely on complete cases would significantly shrink the participant pool, potentially exacerbating the already limited dataset size \citep{muzellec2020missing}, thereby reducing statistical power and leading to bias \citep{donner1982relative}.}

-The traditional way to deal with missing data is using a single or multiple imputation(s) (i.e., guessing what the missing data might be using a predictive model).
-Single imputation means training on a single imputed dataset, which may be enough for Machine Learning prediction or classification.
-However, imputations can be biased, and using a single guess per missing data may lead to the wrong inference \citep{little1987statistical}.
-Multiple imputation \citep{little1987statistical} consists of making multiple imputed datasets (each with their own guesses), training the models on each dataset, and pooling the results in order to take into account the uncertainty in the imputation.
+{The most common method to deal with missing data is to use single or multiple imputations.
+Single imputation replaces the missing values in the dataset with predictions and trains the model on this imputed dataset.
+This can work for prediction or classification, but relying on a single guess for each missing data point can lead to incorrect inferences because of the bias in the imputed dataset.
+Multiple imputations generate several imputed datasets, each with its own set of imputed values.
+Then, a separate model is trained per imputed dataset, and the results are combined to account for the uncertainty inherent in the imputation process \citep{little1987statistical}}.